iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: iPEAR Dynamics

-Subsequently, FERM extends the 2D SEB \cite{SEB} to a 3D variant to suppress irrelevant features in $R_l$, thereby mitigating propagation and accumulation of anatomical misalignment.
-Specifically, SEB first employs global average pooling to compress spatial dimensions and extract global informative features, producing the channel descriptor vector $Z_l \in\mathbb{R}^{C}$ as follows:
+AP consists of a Squeeze-and-Excitation Block (SEB) and a Spatial Attention Block (SAB), while RP comprises two convolutional layers for channel transformation and two sequential residual blocks.
+Specifically, AP extends the 2D SEB \cite{SEB} to a 3D variant to suppress irrelevant features in $R_l$, thereby mitigating propagation and accumulation of anatomical misalignment.
+The 3D SEB first employs average pooling to compress spatial dimensions and extract global informative features, producing the channel descriptor vector $Z_l \in\mathbb{R}^{2C}$ as follows:

-where $c \in \{1, \cdots, C\}$ Then, SEB applies two fully connected layers with LeakyReLU $\gamma$ and sigmoid $\sigma$ activation functions to compute the channel weight vector $S_l$ as follows:
+where $C$ denotes the number of channels of the image and $c \in \{1, \cdots, 2C\}$ .
+Then, SEB applies two fully connected layers with LeakyReLU $\gamma$ and sigmoid $\sigma$ activation functions to compute the channel weight vector $S_l$ as follows:

-where ${W}_1\in\mathbb{R}^{\frac{C}{r}\times C}$ and ${W}_2\in\mathbb{R}^{ C\times\frac{C}{r}}$.
+where ${W}_1\in\mathbb{R}^{\frac{2C}{r}\times 2C}$ and ${W}_2\in\mathbb{R}^{ 2C\times\frac{2C}{r}}$.
 The hyperparameter $r$ denotes the reduction ratio, which is used to gauge the computational cost.
-The first linear layer reduces the dimensionality of $Z_l$ to $\frac{C}{r}$, for efficient channel-wise compression and information aggregation.
-The second linear layer then restores the dimensionality back to $C$.
-By adopting this design, SEB extracts the global contextual information from each channel through a compression process.
-SEB then models inter-channel dependencies and recalibrates the channels via an expansion process, thereby capturing global dependencies between channels.
-Subsequently, the resulting weight vector $S_l$ is applied to $R_l$ via per‑channel element‑wise multiplication $\ast$, yielding the enhanced feature map $O_{l} \in\mathbb{R}^{C\times H \times W \times D}$, defined as follows:
+The first linear layer reduces the dimensionality of $Z_l$ to $\frac{2C}{r}$, for efficient channel-wise compression and information aggregation.
+The second linear layer then restores the dimensionality back to $2C$.
+By adopting this design, SEB can model inter-channel dependencies and recalibrate channel responses.
+Consequently, SEB adaptively emphasizes deformation-sensitive channels while suppressing less informative ones, mitigating the tendency of uniform channel weighting to overlook subtle yet critical deformation cues (see Table~\ref{tab:2}).
+Subsequently, the resulting weight vector $S_l$ is applied to $R_l$ via per‑channel element‑wise multiplication~$\ast$, yielding the enhanced feature map $O_{l} \in\mathbb{R}^{2C\times H \times W \times D}$ as follows: